 Make nature art bugs from leaves and twigs.
-They really pop on bright painted backgrounds made from recycled cardboard and make a fun wall art idea.
+This creative leaf art really pops on bright painted backgrounds made from recycled cardboard and makes a fun wall art idea.

 Insects – of all kinds – are fascinating creatures to explore and learn about.
 I have always found looking at them up close to be really interesting and have encouraged my kids to indulge their curiosity when it comes to bugs rather than their fear.

 I’ve done this by buying them non-fiction books packed with interesting facts and photographs of real bugs, and giving them things like bug catchers and critter keepers as gifts.
 I don’t encourage my girls to keep bugs for long, just to catch them and take a good look up close so they can learn to appreciate them before releasing them back into the garden.

 We have made lots of bug crafts in the past, some inspired by the real thing like our cardboard tube grasshoppers, and others more by fantasy like our Valentine love bugs.
 These nature art bugs are somewhere in between.
 They are inspired by the shape and look of real bugs, but are not based on any insect in particular.

 You can make this eco-friendly bug craft using recycled cardboard as the base and nature items collected from your garden as the key material.